Welcome to Demelza Therapy

 Fun fact: I recently got mentioned on the parenting podcast “Parenting Hell” hosted by Josh Widdicombe and Rob Beckett.
 A show that makes me laugh out loud as it normalizes the stress of modern parenting.

-When I’m not running my practise in Cardiff providing mums with a safe space for them to explore the issues that hold them and their families back from thriving.
+When I’m not running my practice in Cardiff providing mums with a safe space for them to explore the issues that hold them and their families back from thriving.

 You can find me on the school run trying to simultaneously plan dinner and engage in imaginary play, and longing to be wild swimming in Wales.